AlexandreFenyo/net-monitor/README.md

   External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

-  External probes **may** specify a lifetime when pushing a data to a data set.
+  External probes **may choose to specify** a lifetime when pushing a data to a data set.
 This lifetime can change over the time.
 It must always be greater or equal to 0 second.

 ### chart